jihadkhawaja/Egroo/README.md

 # Usage
 ## Solution
 Set multiple project startup by right clicking the solution and then properties and select multiple startup project.
-Select MobileChat.MAUI and Mobilechat.Server to start, Position the MobileChat.Server above MobileChat.MAUI to start before it.
+Select MobileChat.MAUI and MobileChat.Server to start, Position the MobileChat.Server above MobileChat.MAUI to start before it.

 ## Client
 1. Install the MAUI preview package when installing the Visual Studio 2022 Preview